Alert Strategies¶

 Notification Configuration Based on Levels¶

-Define notification targets for each level.
+Define the notification targets for sending alerts at each level.

 -